Health and Safety Hazards in the Catering and Hospitality Industry – Hospitality Inductions

 Exposure to hazardous chemicals

 This is especially the case when it comes to the housekeeping staff.
 Heavy-duty cleaning agents may contain hazardous ingredients.
 Employees need to be trained on the essence of personal protective equipment such as gloves, respirators, and face masks.
 Apart from training them on how to safely use hazardous cleaning agents, you also need to train them on how to safely store them.
+This information can be delivered as part of their hospitality induction.

 Accidents during delivery